samnooij/shell-genomics/lessons/02_searching_files.md

 1) How many sample load dates are there?

-2) How many samples were loaded on each date
+2) How many samples were loaded on each date?

-3) Filter subsets into new files bases on load date
+3) Filter subsets into new files bases on load date.
 ****